-However, the size and nature of this layer of the web may be overhyped or misunderstood.
-It may be the case that people confuse the huge deep web with the dark web (which is a subsection of the deep web), or that the salacious headlines about places like Silk Road create the idea of a digital Wild West.
-Whatever the reason, research from Intelliagg shows that the dark web is made up of only about 30,000 websites and that 48% of the content could be deemed illegal.
+The size and nature of the dark web may be overhyped or misunderstood.
+It may be the case that people confuse the deep web with the dark web (which is a smaller subsection of the deep web), or that the salacious headlines about places like Silk Road create the idea of a digital Wild West.

-Interestingly, 40% of this illegal activity was categorised as ‘leaked data’ or ‘financial fraud’ – indicating that the dark web is an important tool for criminals looking to compromise or abuse personal financial details, such as credit card numbers or bank log-in details, to be able to engage in credit card fraud.
-Considering there were 5.1 million incidents of online fraud in England and Wales in 2014-15, the potential growth in the use of anonymous marketplaces and forums to sell financial data is huge.
+When it comes to selling personal data, email addresses, passwords and usernames are in the most demand.
+The dark web is an important tool for criminals looking to compromise or abuse personal financial details, such as credit card numbers or bank log-in details, to be able to engage in credit card fraud.

 The types of data available to buy on the dark web often come in packages.
 Some may contain basic pieces of data like a credit card number, name and CVV2 code, while others can have a ‘dump’ of the data that is stored on the magnetic strip of a card, allowing it to be cloned.